mrhrifat/javascript/README.md

 **Note:** To follow this ES6 tutorial, you should have a good knowledge of JavaScript up to ES5.

+## DOM Manipulation

+Document Object Model is called DOM.
+It just an API to interact with HTML document and change it later on demand.
+It's the main object of Document Object.
+Document object is the child object of Window object.

 ## Agenda

 - [Core](https://github.com/mrhrifat/javascript-all-to-know/tree/master/01_Core)